ksu-is/ItsShowTime/projectroadmap.md

 Install camera and motionEyeOS and have a functioning security camera by end of Sprint 2.(COMPLETE)

-Adjust as needed (  )
+Adjust as needed (COMPLETE)

-   11/14
 Camera works fine and streams through local internet to a local IP.

-Next step is to config for motion capture and video of capture event? ( )
+Next step is to config for motion capture and video of capture event?
+(COMPLETE)

    Storage space on microSD should be fine for tests.
 64GB

+    Sprint 3:
+Splash Screen (COMPLETE)

 Clean up README and Roadmap and prepare for PPT and presentation. ( )